WrithemTwine/TwineChatBot/README.md

 # TwineChatBot
 Twitch bots written using .NET 5.0/C# and TwitchLib, https://github.com/TwitchLib/TwitchLib.
+It implements a WPF GUI, user settings are saved to user/App Data, and data grids (tables) show the data saved to the database (xml datagram) file.

 --------------------------
 # Application - Multi-Live Bot:

-This bot utilizes .NET 5.0 and TwitchLib, containing the LiveStreamMonitorService.
-It implements a WPF GUI, user settings are saved to user/App Data, and data grids (tables) show the data saved to the database (xml datagram) file.
+This bot utilizes TwitchLib containing the LiveStreamMonitorService.

 A user can use an existing Twitch channel user name or establish a new channel user account (recommended) as a bot.
 The application has further detail about how to get a 'client id' and 'access token'.